shopsys/shopsys/docs/contributing/guidelines-for-phing-targets.md

 </target>
 ```

-This will mean that before the execution of `my-target`, the targets `first-target` and `second-target` will be executed as well.
+This will mean that before the execution of `my-target`, the targets `first-target` and `second-target` will also be executed.

 This is also useful when you want to implement a target that runs a sequence of subtargets.
 Typically, targets starting with a `build-` prefix are such sequences.